LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 Immediate Post-Operative Care

-You’ll wake up in recovery, groggy but relieved.
-Nurses will monitor you closely.
+You’ll wake up in recovery, a little groggy but relieved, with nurses monitoring you closely.

 Home Recovery Tips